-Based on Sheba Medical Center successful and inspirational ROI case study, the article tells the story of the digital transformation that led Sheba’s to embrace 100% consignment in managing implants in the heart center.
-“Sheba Medical Center is among multiple hospitals using an RFID Smart Cabinet system to manage catheter labs and high-value medical supplies, ensuring that no device expires before it can be used and that products are available when needed.
-With the technology, the hospital has real-time data about what medical supplies are in stock or are accessed for procedures, and it has thereby created a consignment program selling supplier products to patients only as they are used”.
+Based on Sheba Medical Center successful and inspirational ROI case study, the article tells the story of the digital transformation that led Sheba to embrace 100% consignment in managing implants in its Heart Center.
+“Sheba Medical Center is among multiple hospitals using an RFID Total Sense Cabinet system to manage catheter labs and high-value medical supplies, ensuring that no device expires before it can be used and that products are available when needed.
+Using this technology, the hospital has real-time data about what medical supplies are in stock or have been accessed for procedures.
+One result of the improved product visibility is that they have now created a consignment program selling supplier products to patients only as they are used”.

-On March this year, Newsweek and Statista’s panel of doctors, medical professionals and administrators across four continents had chosen Sheba Medical Center to be among the top 10 hospitals in the world.
-The full top 1000 list world-wild is available here.
+In March of this year, Newsweek and Statista’s panel of doctors, medical professionals and administrators across four continents selected Sheba Medical Center as one of the top 10 hospitals in the world.
+The full top 1000 world-wide list is available here.

-“Sheba Medical Center—or Tel HaShomer Hospital—in Israel is a leader in medical science and biotechnical innovation, both in the Middle East and worldwide.
+“Sheba Medical Center in Israel (also known as Tel HaShomer Hospital), is a leader in medical science and biotechnical innovation, both in the Middle East and worldwide.
 The center’s collaborations with international parties have advanced innovative medical practices, hospital systems, and biotechnology.
 More than 25 percent of all Israeli medical clinical research takes place at its state-of-the-art facilities, and as a hospital, it works with nearly every Israeli medical institute to educate students and advance the future of the medical profession.”

 One of the variables for choosing the hospital was the level of adoption and openness to innovation in all aspects of the hospital.
 The transformation of the hospital to manage full consignment through a digital implant management system is part of the implementation of this concept.